 The official currency is the Saudi Riyal, and wages and salaries are paid in this currency both for Saudi and foreign nationals.

 About 30% of the population in Saudi Arabia are immigrants.
 Foreigners are usually attracted by the employment opportunities in Saudi Arabia

 .
 The majority of foreign workers resides in urban centers, such as Riyadh (economic and administrative hub of the country), Jeddah and Dammam.
 About 80% of the population in Saudi Arabia live in metropolitan areas.
 Other favorite cities for expats who reside and work in Saudi Arabia are: Mecca, Medina, Ta’if, and Al-Ahsa.
-The largest communities of expats in Kuwait are: Pakistani community, Indian community, Egyptian community, Yemeni community, Bangladeshi community, Filipino community, Sri Lankan community, Indonesian community, and Sudanese community.
+The largest communities of expats in Saudi Arabia are: Pakistani community, Indian community, Egyptian community, Yemeni community, Bangladeshi community, Filipino community, Sri Lankan community, Indonesian community, and Sudanese community.
 There are also around 100.000 Westerners who live and work in Saudi Arabia.

 The typical workweek in Saudi Arabia is Sunday to Thursday, with some stores and offices also open for a few hours on a Friday, rarely on a Saturday.
 Typical work hours per week 48 hours, 30 hours during Ramadan, for Muslim employees.

 Employers in Saudi Arabia sometimes provide benefits such as housing allowance or a place to live for foreign nationals.